jtseng232/5530websitev2/README.md

 The project is mainly written in html, but other programming languages will come in if necessary.
 The main goal is to restore the basic structure of the original website, including a full blog to keep updates ready if necessary.
 The only difference is that the media center will be eliminated, and likely replaced with a more adequate image host (such as Flickr).

+# Update 8/30/18
+graduated, someone else should probably finish this